juicyxfu/StudentDb/README.md

 ## Overview
 This project is a **Student Database (StudentDb)** designed to manage undergraduate and graduate student records.
 The system implements **CRUD (CREATE, READ, UPDATE, DELETE)** operations, allowing the user to add, view, modify, and remove student records efficiently.
+This was developed in the Winter 2025 quarter at the University of Washington in Tacoma.
+This is one of the assignments apart of the T INFO 200 curriculum and was demonstrated by Charles Costarella.
+The ideation and conceptial aspect of the assignment is credited towards Costarella however, method of implementation, styling, and use of code is my responsibility.

 ## Status
 This project is currently a work in progress.
 CRUD functionality has been partially implemented, some features are incomplete or require refining.
 I plan to continue developing